Dataprofessional2/My_Analytics_Projects/README.md

 # My Data Analytics Projects ( Used & Managed by Akshay Chauhan)

-This is a portfolio of data analytics projects built with HTML and CSS.
+This is a portfolio of data analytics projects.
 It showcases my work in Excel, SQL, Python, Tableau, and Data Visualization.

 🔗 **Live Portfolio**: [View Website](https://dataprofessional2.github.io/My_Analytics_Projects/)